 Corn

-The northern areas of Myanmar, particularly in the Shan State, is expected to harvest bulk of the main crop by end of
+The northern areas of Myanmar, particularly in the Shan State, is expected to harvest bulk of the main crop by end of this month.

 Thailand, Vietnam, Bangladesh’s demand for corn is coming which may drive the prices of Myanmar corn.